High-speed rail in Sweden

 A map of railways in Sweden.
 High-speed lines are in red and orange.

 In Sweden many trains run at 200 km/h.
-Train types which currently attain this speed include the X 2000 tilting trains for long distances, the Regina widebody trains, the X40 double-decker regional trains, the Arlanda Airport Express X3, the MTRX-trains and the Stadler KISS-inspired double-decker regional trains.
-Since both the X2 and X3 are allowed to run at 205 km/h in case of delay, they can technically be considered as high-speed trains.
-The X2 runs between many cities in Sweden including Stockholm, Gothenburg, and Malmö.
+Train types which currently attain this speed include the X 2000 tilting trains for long distances, the Regina (SJ 3000) widebody trains, the X40 double-decker regional trains, the Arlanda Airport Express X3, the VR X74-trains and the Stadler KISS (DOSTO) double-decker regional trains.

+The X 2000 runs between many cities in Sweden including Stockholm, Gothenburg, and Malmö, and to Denmark's capital, Copenhagen, while the SJ 3000 runs services up to north of Sweden, Sundsvall and Umeå, as well as Norway's capital, Oslo.
 The Arlanda Express trains connect Stockholm and Stockholm-Arlanda Airport.

 Current plans

 Railways with 200 km/h in operation 2012.

 Upgrades to existing lines

 Hundreds of kilometers of track are ready for 250 km/h operation, with the exception of signaling systems, catenary, and the trains themselves.
 A modified Regina test train, called "the Green Train", has attained a maximum speed of 303 km/h, with regular service at 250 km/h planned.

 There are plans for a 180 km section of the Stockholm-Malmö line to be upgraded to allow for speeds of 250 km/h.
 The implementation of these plans has been postponed indefinitely as a decision is pending on the construction of a new parallel high-speed railway.
 Other railways that will eventually allow 250 km/h speeds (today 200 km/h) are long sections of Stockholm–Gothenburg, Gothenburg–Malmö, and Trollhättan–Gothenburg.
 A new Kramfors–Umeå line, Botniabanan has been ready for 250 km/h non-tilting trains since 2010, but train operators have not yet revealed plans for 250 km/h trains on Botniabanan, or on any other 250 km/h capable line.
 All these will be mixed passenger/freight railways.

 The Swedish signalling system ATC does not currently allow for speeds higher than 200 km/h, and current plans only allow for higher speeds with the EU-wide ERTMS signaling system.
 Botniabanan has had this system in operation since 2010, allowing 250 km/h.
 The ATC system in theory allows 250 km/h but that would require reinstalling track equipment such as signal boxes, overhead catenary systems and signals as ATC uses point based transmission, and higher speed means new points of transmission.
 ATC is installed for 250 km/h along 16 km east of Södertälje but no trains are approved for that.

 SJ have bought trains (type X55, delivered 2010) that are prepared for 250 km/h but limited to 200 km/h until a later date.
 In December 2021, Swedish national railway company SJ ordered 25 Zefiro Express trainsets with an option for 15 more from Bombardier Alstom, that will be capable of 250 km/h (155 mph).
-The trains are planned to be in service from 2026.
+The trains are planned to be in service from 2027/2028.